|University of Arkansas at Little Rock|

 - Meet with the complainant to finalize the complaint.

-- Prepare the notice of charges on the basis of initial investigation.
+- Prepare the Notice of Investigation (NOI) based on initial investigation.

 - Conduct a thorough, reliable, and impartial investigation during which witnesses may or may not be given notice prior to the interview.